Keisuke Sohma

+Keisuke Sohma (相馬 圭祐, Sōma Keisuke) is a former Japanese actor known for his portrayal as Genta Umemori/ ShinkenGold in Samurai Sentai Shinkenger.

 Biography

 While longing to Aoi Miyazaki, Sohma sent a resume to the talent agency Hirata Office and debuted in 2007.

 In 2009, he appeared in Samurai Sentai Shinkenger as Genta Umemori / Shinken Gold to raise his recognition.

 In 2014, his first main role in a film was Taiyō kara Plancha.

 In 2017, he left Hirata Office.

 In 2021, he would join another tokusatsu series Kamen Rider Saber as the series villain Master Logos (Isaac) / Kamen Rider Solomon, as well as a posthumous supporting ally Original Master Logos.

+His agency announced that Sohma would retire of the entertainment industry at the end of 2024, he retired in early 2025.